microsoft/RoadDetections/README.md

 Introduction
 -------------------
 Bing Maps is releasing mined roads around the world.
 We have detected <b>54.2M km</b> of roads worldwide.
 Mining is performed with Bing Maps imagery including Maxar and Airbus.
 The data is freely available for download and use under the [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/).
+We plan to opensource both NN model and geometry generation code in first half of 2025

 ## Data